Pilot-in/PiloPress/README.md

 ## Install

-- Create a `pilopress` directory with a `layouts` subdirectory in your theme as you can see in _Theme structure_ part.
+- In your theme, create a `pilopress` directory with a `layouts` subdirectory as you can see in _Theme structure_ part.
 - Activate **Advanced Custom Fields Pro** plugin.
 - Activate **ACF Extended** plugin.
 - Activate **Pilo'Press** plugin.